kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 ### iOS
 Per Apple's current recommendation, downloaded video files should be stored in a subdirectory of the application's *Documents* directory – `[NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES) firstObject]`.
 The selected subdirectory **must** be excluded from backup.

-For more information, see Apple's [File System Programming Guide > File System Basics > Where You Should Put Your App’s Files](https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28).
+For more information, see Apple's {% extlink File System Programming Guide > File System Basics > Where You Should Put Your App’s Files https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 %}.